-“Wait, when did THAT article come out?”
-“When did THAT procedure change?”
-If you’ve ever found yourself missing some new bit of blood banking news, you might want to use a tool that is becoming indispensable!
+If you’ve ever found yourself missing out on a new bit of Transfusion Medicine news, you might want to start using a tool that is becoming indispensable!
 Yes, it’s Twitter!

 Dr. Jerad Gardner